brianneville/bustimes/README.md

 # bustimes
-Interface for a real time Dublin Bus tracker, made with Kivy can be compiled into an exe using: pyinstaller --noconsole --onefile UI.py
+Interface for a real time Dublin Bus tracker, made with Kivy

+Can be compiled into an exe for windows using: pyinstaller --noconsole --onefile UI.py